Asha Rani (handballer)

 Asha Rani (born 16 September 2002) is a handball player from Haryana.
-She playes for the India women’s National Handball team as right wing.
+She plays for the India women's national handball team as right wing.
 She plays for Haryana in the domestic events.

 Early life

 Rani is from Danoda Kalan, Narwana Tehsil, Jind district, Haryana, India.
 She learnt her basics training at Ira International School, Doomarkhan.

 Career

 Rani was selected along with three others, Rimpa, Sonika and Priyanka, from her village to represent India in the 19th Asian Women's Handball Championship at Incheon city, South Korea from 24 November to 5 December 2022.

 In 2023, she was part of the Indian women's team at the Asian Games at Hangzhou, the People’s Republic of China.
 This is the fifth Asian Games for the Indian women's handball team.
 They finished third in a tough group behind Japan and China and failed to advance.